ahmedcodein/alt-shift-driving-school/README.md

 ##### Lighthouse Results

 The lighthouse results show some differences between the mobile and disktop tests.
 The latter has shown a siginifcantly better results.
-The author explination is that the size of the images in the case of the mobile, for some reason, degredate the performance of the of the website on smaller screens.
+The author explination is that the size of the images in the case of the mobile, for some reason, degredates the performance of the website.

 ###### Mobile Test Results: